Child Life Services

 - You need suggestions for talking to your child about their health or hospital experiences.

-To learn more or meet with one of our Certified Child Life Specialists, please call (615) 936-4575.
+To learn more or meet with one of our Certified Child Life Specialists, call (615) 936-4575.
 Child life services are available every day, including weekends and holidays.
 Your child’s nurse or staff members can also help you contact child life services if needed.

 Michael Stanley Child Life Fund